Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: State diagram

-In continuous-time simulations, once one tile of a strip has been placed, the reactions which further grow the strip are likely to be picked due to the increased rate of these reactions relative to other processes in the system.
+In the continuous-time Gillespie simulations, once one tile of a strip has been placed, the reactions which further grow the strip are likely to be picked due to the increased rate of these reactions relative to other processes in the system.
 In contrast, in discrete-time simulations reactions are proposed randomly.
-Following the nucleation of a strip, conflicting reactions may be executed before the strip can grow further.
+The average number of Monte Carlo steps needed to sweep every reaction scales $\propto l^4$, growing rapidly as the structure size is increased \cite{Osat2024PRL}.
+Furthermore, for $g>1$, the instability requires multiple consecutive reactions to occur.
+This greatly amplifies the timescales, since following the nucleation of a strip, conflicting reactions may be executed before the strip can grow further.
 For example, the reaction to remove the first tile of a strip will always be accepted for $\varepsilon<-\mu$.
-This clarifies why in discrete-time simulations of medium- to large-sized structures, chimeras formed by nucleation of a new structure out of the central structure are only observed for a small band of $(-\mu, \varepsilon)$ values close to $\varepsilon~-\mu$.
-Moreover, it explains why a significant portion of the region we find to be unstable in continuous-time simulations is stable in the discrete-time simulations.
+This clarifies why in discrete-time Monte Carlo simulations of medium- to large-sized structures, chimeras formed by nucleation of a new structure out of the central structure are only observed for a small band of $(-\mu, \varepsilon)$ values close to $\varepsilon\sim-\mu$.
+Moreover, it explains why a significant portion of the region we find to be unstable in continuous-time Gillespie simulations is stable in the discrete-time simulations.
 As shown in Fig.~\ref{fig:shifting_Ch-MA_boundary}(a), the boundaries predicted in this section are indeed observed in discrete-time simulations, but only for small systems where the required simulation time for instability is much shorter.